earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/02-intro-to-python-and-time-series-data/2018-02-05-intro-to-python-time-series-data-landing-page.md

 #### The Story of Lidar Data Video
 <iframe width="560" height="315" src="//www.youtube.com/embed/m7SXoFv6Sdc?rel=0" frameborder="0" allowfullscreen></iframe>

-#### How lidar works
+#### How Lidar Works
 <iframe width="560" height="315" src="//www.youtube.com/embed/EYbhNSUnIdU?rel=0" frameborder="0" allowfullscreen></iframe>

 <div class="notice--warning" markdown="1">

 ## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Homework (5 points): Due  @ 8pm

 1. Create a Jupyter Notebook Document
 Create a new Jupyter Notebook Document.
-Name it: youLastName-yourFirstName-week02.ipynb
+Name it: youLastName-yourFirstName-time-series.ipynb

-2. Add the Text That You Wrote Last Week About the Flood Events Add the text that you wrote for the first homework assignment to the top of your report.
-Then think about where in that text the plots below might fit best to better describe the events that occurred during the 2013 floods.

-3. Add 4 Plots to Your Jupyter Notebook Document
+2. Add 4 Plots to Your Jupyter Notebook Document
 Add the plots described below to your Jupyter Notebook Document.
-IMPORTANT Please add a figure caption to each plot that describes the contents of the plot.
+IMPORTANT Add 2-3 sentences of text below each plot in a new markdown cell that describes the contents of each plot.

 Add the code to produce the following 4 plots in your Jupyter Notebook Document, using the homework lessons as a guide to walk you through.
 Use the pipes syntax that you learned in class to subset and summarize the data as required.

+### Create Homework Plots

-** Use the data/colorado-flood/precipitation/805325-precip-dailysum-2003-2013.csv file to create:**
+Use the `data/colorado-flood/precipitation/805325-precip-dailysum-2003-2013.csv` file to create the following plots:

 #### PLOT 1:

 Precipitation from 2003 to 2013 using `matplotlib` function.

 #### PLOT 2: